enz091218/WCSorteo/replit.md

   - Active button highlighted with cyan glow (#00d9ff)
   - Improved visual feedback and easier navigation
   - Responsive button sizing for mobile/tablet/desktop
+- **2025-11-21**: Added visual indication for assigned countries in bombo grid:
+  - Countries already assigned to groups show grayscale (black & white) flags
+  - Text changes to light gray (#888888) for assigned countries
+  - Reduced opacity (50%) and disabled cursor for assigned countries
+  - Updates automatically when teams are added or removed from groups
+  - Prevents confusion about which countries are still available

 ## User Preferences
 - Spanish language throughout